-Watersmeet is the meeting place of the East Lyn river and Hoar Oak, a dramatic river gorge and ancient woodland, a haven for wildlife with breathtaking views, a tea garden and shop in stunning surroundings, managed by the National Trust.
+A beautiful riverside walk leads to Watersmeet, the meeting place of the East Lyn river and Hoar Oak, a dramatic river gorge and ancient woodland, a haven for wildlife with breathtaking views, a tea garden and shop in stunning surroundings, managed by the National Trust.

 For a unique coastal walk, follow the path from Lynton to the iconic Valley of Rocks, which boasts dramatic rocks, stunning scenery and has the highest sea cliffs in England and intrepid goats!
 There are two public car parks in the valley, adjacent to a tea room and the cricket club.